kaansenbaslar/kaansenbaslar/README.md

 Hi there!
-I'm Kaan and I'm currently a CS freshman at Bilkent University.
+My name is Kaan and I'm currently a CS freshman at Bilkent University.